elephantscale/es-training-new/deep-learning/generic/DL-NeuralNetworks.md

      - Else, `y = 0`

-     - Not Differentiable (can’t use gradient descent to optimize)
+     - Not Differentiable (can't use gradient descent to optimize)

  * Possible Activation Funtions
    - None (just use raw output of neuron)